mhdimo/Arius80-HE/README.md

 [Gondolindrim](https://github.com/Gondolindrim) For the advices related to the pcb design.

+## Credits
+[ai03](https://github.com/ai03-2725/) because I am using the board outlines of the kbd8x-mkII from his repository.
 <!---
 ## Want to help?
 I do accept donation now both on paypal directly and/or ko-fi (i'm less familiar with this one)